Who We Are

 The History of Second Chance Ranch

-Second Chance Ranch was founded in 1985 and received it’s nonprofit 501c3 status in 1999.
+Second Chance Ranch received it’s nonprofit 501c3 status in 1999.
 SCR Founder, Katie Merwick, has devoted her adult life to professional animal welfare, as a behaviorist, trainer (including animal actor training), caretaker, specializing in physical and behavioral rehabilitation.

-As the Pacific Northwest’s first cage and kennel free, no-kill animal rescue for dogs, SCR pioneered the now popular trend of rehabilitation in a home environment for dogs and use of a foster home network.
-SCR holds the record for the largest and longest standing canine and equine (thoroughbred) rehabilitation and adoptive program in the Pacific Northwest before transitioning into an equine assisted psychotherapy program in 2012.
+As the Pacific Northwest’s first cage and kennel free, no-kill animal rescue for dogs and horses, SCR pioneered the now popular trend of rehabilitation in a home environment for dogs and use of a foster home network.
+SCR holds the record for the largest and longest standing canine and equine rehabilitation and adoptive program in the Pacific Northwest before transitioning into an equine assisted psychotherapy program in 2012.

 SCR was the first to implement many of the adoption policies and shelter guidelines that are standard today.
 Using her unique insight and training from The Pacific Institute, she incorporates and applies animal psychology into her training and rehabilitation of both domestic animals and wildlife.
 Katie has pioneered many innovative solutions for helping homeless animals and providing education to the community.